ProfessionalCSharp/ProfessionalCSharp6/README.md

 * Chapter 43 - WebHooks and SignalR (SignalRAndWebHooks)
 * Chapter 44 - Windows Communication Foundation (WCF)
 * Chapter 45 - Deploying Websites and Services (DeploymentWeb)

+You can find additional samples in the [More Samples repository](https://github.com/ProfessionalCSharp/MoreSamples).

+If you have issues or comments, please submit an Issue in [GitHub](https://github.com/ProfessionalCSharp/ProfessionalCSharp6).